Why does my new t-shirt smells bad?

 2. We also print a white base layer beneath prints on colored garments so that the colors look vibrant and stand out from the fabric.
 The same color value on one garment can look different when printed with vs. without a white under base.
 Keep in mind that even the colors in these photos look different than on the original printed product.

-DTG printing is unable to achieve NEON and METALLIC colors.
+DTG printing is unable to achieve METALLIC colors.

 A t-shirt undergoes a lot of processes like storing, printing, quality checks, packaging, etc before they are shipped to your customer so it is highly recommended to wash the product before putting it to use for safety purposes.